Rpmalukani22/Flipkart-Clone/README.md

 ## Features

-- [x] Browse Product Catalog (Categories, Subcateories and Products)
+- [x] Browse through the Product Catalog, including categories, subcategories, and individual products, for easy exploration.
-- [x] Search Products
+- [x] Search for products using a robust search functionality to find specific items quickly.
-- [x] Search Auto Complete Suggestions
+- [x] Improved User Experience with Debouncing: Implement debouncing techniques in search and input fields to enhance performance and responsiveness.
+Debouncing helps reduce unnecessary API calls by intelligently consolidating and delaying user input, resulting in smoother interactions and improved user experience.
+- [x] Experience search auto-complete suggestions, which dynamically provide recommendations as you type.
-- [x] Filter Products by various attributes
+- [x] Filter products by various attributes such as price, brand, size and more, to narrow down your search results.
-- [x] Authentication
-- [x] Role Based Access
+- [x] Secure Authentication with Keycloak: Implement secure authentication using Keycloak, an open-source identity and access management solution, ensuring robust user authentication and protection of sensitive information.
+- [x] JWT (JSON Web Token) Integration: Utilize JWT for secure and efficient token-based authentication, enhancing the authentication process between the front-end and back-end systems.
+- [x] Role-Based Authorization with Keycloak: Implement role-based access control using Keycloak, allowing different user roles (e.g., admin, customer) to access specific functionalities and features within the application.
-- [x] Admin API Control Screen
+- [x] Access an intuitive Admin API Control Screen for effortless management and control over the application's APIs.
-- [x] Continuous sync between product catalog and search index using logstash
+- [x] Achieve continuous synchronization between the product catalog and search index using monstache, ensuring up-to-date and accurate search results.
-- [x] Add,Remove products to your cart
+- [x] Add or remove products to your cart, enabling convenient shopping and easy management of selected items.
-- [x] Checkout and complete your purchase
+- [x] Seamlessly proceed to checkout and complete your purchase, streamlining the payment process for a smooth transaction.

 ## License